-7.5% of Greens voters believe the tax cuts should be stopped due to the impact of COVID-19, a drop of 4.7 points since August 2020, while another 4.4% want them reversed because they are too generous to those on high incomes (up 4 points from August last year).
-3.5% don't believe taxes should be cut further for anyone, putting outright opposition among Greens voters at 25.4%.
-A further 19% believe the proportion of the Stage 3 cuts going to high-income earners should be reduced, with 10.9% saying it should go down somewhat, and 8.1% saying it should drop by a lot.
+7.5% of Greens voters believe the tax cuts should be stopped due to the impact of COVID-19, a drop of 4.7 points since August 2020, while another 13.4% want them reversed because they are too generous to those on high incomes (up 9 points since last year).
+5.4% don't believe taxes should be cut further for anyone, putting outright opposition among Greens voters at 26.3%.
+A further 22.0% believe the proportion of the Stage 3 cuts going to high-income earners should be reduced, with 10.2% saying it should go down somewhat, and 11.8% saying it should drop by a lot.

-Support for Stage 3 of the tax cuts without reducing the tax benefit for those on high incomes is 33.8% among One Nation voters - up 10 points on August 2020 - with 14.5% saying the current distribution is about right, 15.7% supporting the tax break for those on high incomes if taxes are also cut for people lower on the income scale, but just 3.6% supporting tax cuts for high-income earners alone.
+Support for Stage 3 of the tax cuts without reducing the tax benefit for those on high incomes is 29.6% among One Nation voters - down 4 points since last year - with 11.2% saying the current distribution is about right, 13.3% supporting the tax break for those on high incomes if taxes are also cut for people lower on the income scale, but just 5.1% supporting tax cuts for high-income earners alone.

-9.6% of those who vote for One Nation oppose the tax cuts because they give too much to those at the top of the income scale, while 7.2% say they can no longer be afforded due to the economic downturn.
-6% of One Nation voters oppose tax cuts for anyone at all, meaning that total opposition sits at 22.8%, a drop of 5.5 points since August 2020.
-15.6% of voters who support One Nation would like to see the proportion of the tax cuts going to high-income earners reduced, 7.2% by a lot, and 8.4% somewhat.
+9.2% of those who vote for One Nation oppose the tax cuts because they give too much to those at the top of the income scale, while 4.1% say they can no longer be afforded due to the economic downturn.
+11.2% of One Nation voters oppose tax cuts for anyone at all, meaning that total opposition sits at 26.5%, an increase of 4 points since last year.
+9.2% of voters who support One Nation would like to see the proportion of the tax cuts going to high-income earners reduced, 5.1% by a lot, and 4.1% somewhat.

-15% of those who intend to vote for independent or other candidates believe the tax cuts are no longer affordable in the wake of COVID-19, which is up 4.1 points on August last year.
-9.4% oppose them due to the disproportionate distribution to high-income earners, and 4.7% are opposed to tax cuts for anyone.
-Outright opposition to the cuts, then, is 29.3% among independent voters, which is statistically consistent with last year's findings.
-A further 14.1% want to see the benefit going to those on high incomes reduced, 4.2% by a lot and 9.9% somewhat.
+9.1% of those who intend to vote for independent or other candidates believe the tax cuts are no longer affordable in the wake of COVID-19, which is down 4 points since last year.
+9.9% oppose them due to the disproportionate distribution to high-income earners, and 7.9% are opposed to tax cuts for anyone.
+Outright opposition to the cuts, then, is 22.9% among independent voters, which is down 6 points from last year.
+A further 9.9% want to see the benefit going to those on high incomes reduced, 4.0% by a lot and 5.9% somewhat.

-Fewer than 1 in 5 (18.8%) of respondents who vote for independent or other candidates indicated support for Stage 3 of the tax cuts without reducing the benefit for those on the highest incomes, with 7.5% saying the distribution was about right, 8.9% saying it should go ahead if taxes were further cut for those on lower incomes, and 2.4% responding that tax cuts should be given only to those at the top of the income scale.
+Fewer than 1 in 5 (26.8%) of respondents who vote for independent or other candidates indicated support for Stage 3 of the tax cuts without reducing the benefit for those on the highest incomes, with 10.3% saying the distribution was about right, 13.3% saying it should go ahead if taxes were further cut for those on lower incomes, and 2.8% responding that tax cuts should be given only to those at the top of the income scale.